 This second version of the [+log] hypothesis also faces several issues.
 First, some of its implementations constrain the logophoric center represented by the operator to be the closest attitude holder (Speas & Tenny 2003, Speas 2004, i.a.).
-As we have seen in section 2, this undergenerates, as exempt anaphors in French (and in at least some other languages) neither need be anteceded by the closest attitude holder, nor in fact by an attitude holder.
-Instead, we must allow the operator to represent the perspective of a structurally unconstrained attitude holder or empathy locus: the operator is not lexically introduced by some attitude verbs, but references the pragmatically determined logophoric center.
+As we have seen above, this undergenerates, as exempt anaphors in French (and in at least some other languages) neither need be anteceded by the closest attitude holder (see section 2.1.3), nor in fact by an attitude holder (see section 2.2).
+Instead, we must allow the operator to represent the perspective of a structurally unconstrained attitude holder or empathy locus: the operator is not lexically introduced by some attitude verbs, but references the logophoric center determined on the basis of a combination of discourse and syntactico-semantic factors.